This blog post is part of a series about my road trip around South/East Australia in an electric vehicle. Read other posts using the same tag.

 For general planning I used the “A Better Route Planner” app (ABRP) which suggested that it would take around 12 hours or so all up to cover the distance with some of the stopovers included.
 This app automatically routes travel to include charging stations, adds charge time to the total trip time, and you can even customise things like the remaining level of charge you want when arriving, and so on.
 I’ll pop comments about ABRP throughout this series, but overall I have found it pretty good and mostly lined up with my manual planning before I discovered the app, though its UI has quite a few quirks which can be frustrating at times.

 For this leg I gave myself another 2 hours above the estimate, and planned for 14 hours in total with around 9 hours on the road.
-That would mean I would start at 3am AEST and arrive around 6pm AEDT.1 An early start, but not something I haven’t done before in previous travels.
+That would mean I would start at 3am AEST and arrive around 6pm AEDT.
+An early start, but not something I haven’t done before in previous travels.

-This blog post is the first in a series about my road trip around South/East Australia in an electric vehicle.
+Continue reading Shaking like a Leaf (I): From dawn till duskThis blog post is the first in a series about my road trip around South/East Australia in an electric vehicle.
 Read other posts using the same tag.

 Not many people know that I had acquired a Nissan Leaf as a second-hand Japanese import into Australia during COVID.
 It’s a battery electric vehicle, that until 2020 was the most popular consumer electric car in the world, and I decided to make it my first car after years of solely using public transport in various cities and needing a little bit more flexibility.